itepifanio/openmp-pthreads-cuda-study/README.md

-# OpenMP and Cuda study
+# OpenMP, PThreads and Cuda study

-Parallel programming with OpenMP and Cuda.
+Parallel programming with OpenMP, PThreads and Cuda.

 ## Building the Project